Factorio-Access/Factorio-Access-Launcher/README.md

 Add hand item to quickbar: CONTROL + NUMBER KEY, for keys 1 to 9 and 0.

-Place building: LEFT BRACKET, for items that support it

-Toggle build lock for continuous building: CONTROL + B. It is also turned off while switching cursor modes or emptying the hand.

-Rotate hand item: R.

 Drop 1 unit: Z. Drops the item onto the ground or onto a belt or inside an applicable building.

 Insert 1 stack of the item in hand where applicable: CONTROL + LEFT BRACKET.
 Works for chests or for smartly feeding machines and vehicles.

 Insert half a stack of the item in hand where applicable: CONTROL + RIGHT BRACKET.
 Works for chests or for smartly feeding machines and vehicles.

+## Building from the hand

+Items in hand that can be placed will have their previews active

+Place it: LEFT BRACKET, for items that support it

+Place a ghost of it: SHIFT + LEFT BRACKET, for items that support it

+Alternative build command: CONTROL + LEFT BRACKET

+Steam engine snapped placement to a nearby boiler: CONTROL + LEFT BRACKET

+Rail unit placement to start a new rail line: CONTROL + LEFT BRACKET

+Check building in hand preview dimensions when in Cursor Mode: K

+Check the selected part of a building on the ground: K

+Toggle build lock for continuous building: CONTROL + B. It is also turned off while switching cursor modes or emptying the hand.

+Rotate hand item: R.

+## Blueprints and planner tools
+Grab a new upgrade planner: ALT + U

+Grab a new deconstruction planner: ALT + D

+Grab a new blueprint planner: ALT + B

+Start and end planner area selection: LEFT BRACKET

+Cancel selection: Q

+Rotate blueprint in hand: R

+Flip blueprint in hand horizontal: F, if supported by all blueprint members

+Flip blueprint in hand vertical: G, if supported by all blueprint members

+Place blueprint in hand: LEFT BRACKET

+Open menu for blueprint in hand: RIGHT BRACKET

+Note: Most blueprint options are found in its menu.

+Open menu for blueprint book in hand: RIGHT BRACKET

+Open contents for blueprint book in hand: LEFT BRACKET

+Copy into hand a blueprint from the book menu: LEFT BRACKET

+## Circuit network interactions

+Toggle a power switch or constant combinator: LEFT BRACKET

+Connect a wire in hand: LEFT BRACKET, if applicable

+Open circuit network menu: LEFT BRACKET, if applicable

+Signal selector: Open menu search: CONTROL + F

+Signal selector: Run menu search forward: SHIFT + ENTER

-## Floor Pavings and Thrown Items
+## Floor pavings and thrown items

+Resize cursor: SHIFT + I and CONTROL + I

 Pave the floor with bricks or concrete: With the paving item in hand, LEFT BRACKET.
 The brush size is the cursor size.